joendter/HPI-game-jam/README.md

 cd src
 make
 ```
 The finished executable will be located in `/out/main`.
+Run it in a terminal emulator that supports ANSI escape sequences for colors.
 # Quantum-Chess: The Game
 Have you ever though chess was too deterministic?
 Too much skill involved?
 It's unfun because you always loose?
 This version of chess tries to address this: